Consumer Units (Fuseboxes) and Electrical Safety

 Yes.

 BS 7671 requires most if not all circuits in domestic premises to be RCD-protected.
-There have been a number of suggestions as to how the consumer unit may best be configured to comply with the Regulations, the most common being a main switch with RCBOs protecting each individual circuit.
-However, another suggestion favours a main switch with two RCDs protecting separate DIN rails.
-If careful consideration is given as to what each bar will control in the way of upstairs and downstairs lighting and power circuits, will this configuration comply?
+There have been a number of suggestions as to how the consumer unit may best be configured to comply with the Regulations, the best and most common being a main switch with RCBOs protecting each individual circuit.

-Why don't you fit RCD protected split main boards considering that they are cheaper?
+Why don't you fit RCD or recommend protected split main boards considering that they are cheaper?

 We don't fit RCD split main boards as often as before because they can cause nuisance tripping and lack circuit discrimination, which can lead to the loss of power to several circuits if one RCD trips.
 Modern installations typically use RCBOs(Residual Current Breakers with Overcurrent protection) because they offer better individual circuit protection, reducing the risk of a single fault affecting the entire property.